Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 The contemporary economic environment can amplify this mechanism.
 News about inflation, changes in the cost of living, or economic instability can reinforce the perception that financial resources are vulnerable.

-This phenomenon also helps explain behaviors analyzed in the article Emotional Spending in Times of Uncertainty (Art. #158 — Cluster 2), which discusses how economic emotions can influence financial decisions during periods of uncertainty.
+This phenomenon also helps explain behaviors analyzed in Money and Emotions: The Psychology of Why Spending Feels Good — and Why Regret Follows, which discusses how economic emotions can influence financial decisions during periods of uncertainty.

 Thus, the scarcity mindset does not act only on financial resources.
 It alters the very structure of mental attention, influencing how economic decisions are perceived and prioritized.